Driftwood Spars, St Agnes: my local review and guide

 I would not leave the food as an afterthought.
 If I wanted to eat in this part of St Agnes, I would be perfectly happy to make the Driftwood the plan rather than the fallback.
 It holds an AA Rosette for 2025, and the food side is clearly strong enough to justify coming on purpose.

 What makes it feel worth booking is that it sounds like the kitchen fits the place rather than fighting it.
 The food is built around local and seasonal produce, with meat from local butchers, fish often landed at Trevaunance Cove or from Newlyn, and a 40-bin wine list from Old Chapel Cellars in Truro.
 There is a Monday-to-Thursday set menu, Fish & Chips Friday, Sunday roasts, and daily specials.
-Food is listed as served all day every day, with current hours of noon to 8 pm Monday to Thursday, noon to 9 pm Friday and Saturday, and noon to 8 pm on Sunday.
+Food is listed as served all day every day.

 That is the sort of detail that makes the place more useful in real life, but I still think the smarter choice is to use it deliberately.
 If the sea-view meal is the point, lean into that.
 If you want the Driftwood at its most itself, I would bias more towards the pub-rooted version of eating there rather than the most restaurant-led one.
 And I would much rather do it as lunch after the coast path or an earlier dinner than as a late gamble when half the cove has had the same idea.